kart699/webroot/README.md

 ##### Retrieve WHOIS information on the URL

-This endpoint returns abbreviated WHOIS information on the URL
+Returns abbreviated WHOIS information on the URL
 - input : An URL for which you want to retrieve information.

 ```